Panchayat (TV series): Casting

 For the main character Abhishek Tripathi, Sameer Saxena picked Jitendra Kumar, who opined that his similarities to the character of the protagonist and the regular collaborations with TVF made it possible.
 His character had strong similarities with that of Mohan Bhargav, portrayed by Shah Rukh Khan in the 2004 film Swades.
 About the contrast differences Kumar stated that "The comparisons were inevitable.
 But I am very happy about it, as I am a huge fan of the film.
 It left a deep impact on me.
 I even have a framed poster of the film — the one with SRK sitting in a boat surrounded by local villagers — in my home itself".

 Neena Gupta plays the role of Manju Devi, the village Pradhan, and a homemaker.
-She initially accepted the script on the basis of the response of TVF's previous projects as well as their collaboration with Raghubir Yadav and Jitendra (in her second collaboration after Shubh Mangal Zyada Saavdhan, in which she played the latter's mother character).
+She initially accepted the script on the basis of the response to TVF's previous projects as well as their collaboration with Raghubir Yadav and Jitendra (in her second collaboration after Shubh Mangal Zyada Saavdhan, in which she played the latter's mother character).
 Yadav played the role of Brij Bhushan Dubey, husband of Manju Devi, and on the connection with his co-star, he stated "It was a great experience to work with Neena Gupta.
 She used to get into the character entirely.
 With her, it didn't feel we are here for acting".

 Yadav's student Chandan Roy played the role of Vikas, the office assistant.
 He initially confessed that he used to go to auditions every day and one of his friends at the casting bay called him for a small role in the series, which was supposed to be shot in a single day.
-He initially travelled to Bhopal to shoot for the same series and met one of the assistants in TVF, where the creative team sent a script for Vikas and also got the role, whereas Deepak Kumar Mishra shot the one day portion which was initially offered to Roy.
+He initially travelled to Bhopal to shoot for the same series and met one of the assistants in TVF, where the creative team sent a script for Vikas and also got the role, whereas Deepak Kumar Mishra shot the one-day portion which was initially offered to Roy.